 If we look into the Sanskrit epics such as Mahabharata, the term Bharat or Bharatbarsh has been mentioned many times, but that’s historical India, and we cannot take historical India as the Republic of India.

-Clearly we are not here to compare ages of Ancient India and Ancient Nepal and neither its’s possible from my side or yours.
-But, It’s not difficult to compare ages of Federal Democratic Republic of Nepal and the Republic of India.
+Clearly, we are not here to compare the ages of Ancient India and Ancient Nepal, and neither it’s possible from my side or yours.
+But, It’s not difficult to compare the ages of the Federal Democratic Republic of Nepal and the Republic of India.

 You May Like: Why Britain Never Succeeded in Colonizing Nepal?